 You need a minimum level of CICS TS 4.1 to communicate using IPv6.
-The CICS TS 4.1 region must be running in a dual-mode (IPv4 and IPv6) environment and the client or server that CICS is communicating with must also be running in a dual-mode environment.
+The CICS region must be running in a dual-mode (IPv4 and IPv6) environment and the client or server with which CICS is communicating must also be running in a dual-mode environment.

-The figure shows CICS-to-CICS communication, where two dual-mode CICS TS 4.1 environments can communicate using either IPv4 or IPv6 addressing.
-A single-mode CICS TS 4.1 environment is also connected, but can communicate using IPv4 only.
+The next figure shows CICS-to-CICS communication, where two dual-mode CICS environments can communicate using either IPv4 or IPv6 addressing.
+A single-mode CICS environment is also connected, but can communicate using IPv4 only.

-The figure shows CICS-to-CICS communication, where two dual-mode CICS TS 4.1 environments can communicate using either IPv4 or IPv6 addressing.
+The next figure shows CICS-to-CICS communication, where two dual-mode CICS environments can communicate using either IPv4 or IPv6 addressing.
 A dual-mode CICS TS 3.2 environment is also connected, but can communicate using IPv4 only.